caos/documentation/README.md

-# documentation
+# Documentation
-Generate documentation from go-structs
+Internally used to generate documentation for yml-files which are unmarshalled into go-structs.